 What are the top attractions to visit if you only have a weekend in Istanbul?

-Aya Sophia is one of the most famous attractions in Istanbul.
+One of the most famous attractions in Istanbul is Hagia Sophia.
 It was consecrated as a church in 537 AC by the Byzantine emperor and then converted to a mosque by the Sulton Mehmet II in 1453.
-Nowadays it is a museum where you can admire the influences of Byzantium and Ottoman architecture.
+Nowadays, it is a museum where you can admire the influences of Byzantium and Ottoman architecture.
 The church/mosque has an impressive dome and a mixture of Christian and Muslim features.
 One of the cooler aspects of the museum is the gold mosaics on the walls.

 Try to arrive early or you will find plenty of people and a big queue to enter, the ticket price is 40 Turkish Liras, 9 USD.